Existence and uniqueness of dynamic evolutions for a one-dimensional debonding model with damping: Prescribed debonding front

 \section{Prescribed debonding front}

-In this Section we show existence and uniqueness for solutions to problem \eqref{problem1} when the evolution of the debonding front is prescribed.
+In this Section we show existence and uniqueness of solutions to problem \eqref{problem1} when the evolution of the debonding front is prescribed.
+We first consider an auxiliary and equivalent problem, see \eqref{problem2}, which will be easier to handle than the original one; then we provide a representation formula, given by \eqref{Duhamel}, for a solution of this new problem.
+The result of existence and uniqueness will be finally obtained by means of a fixed point argument, as stated in Proposition~\ref{contractionCl} and Theorem~\ref{globalsolutionprescr}.
 We follow the same presentation given in~\cite{DMLazNar16}: we fix $\nu\ge 0$, $\ell_0>0$ and a function $\ell \colon [0,+\infty) \to [\ell_0,+\infty)$ such that

-\begin{rmk}[\textbf{Notation}] Given any function of one variable $\phi\colon\erre\to\erre$ we always denote its derivative (when it exists) by $\dot \phi$, regardless of whether it is a time or a spatial derivative. \end{rmk} Differently from~\cite{DMLazNar16} we allow the debonding front $\ell$ to move even with speed one, namely at the speed of sound.
+\begin{rmk}[\textbf{Notation}] Given any function of one variable $\phi\colon\erre\to\erre$ we always denote its derivative (when it exists) by $\dot \phi$, regardless of whether it is a time or a spatial derivative. \end{rmk} Differently from~\cite{DMLazNar16} we allow the debonding front $\ell$ to move even with speed one.
 For $t\in[0,+\infty)$ we introduce the functions:

 Since $\psi$ is strictly increasing we can define

 and we notice that $\omega$ is a Lipschitz function whose derivative satisfies for a.e. $t\in[\ell_0,+\infty)$

 For $a\in\erre$ and for $k\ge0$ integer we introduce the spaces: